 The second model is a powder-coated aluminum front in white with a 19/32" post plate in birch plywood that has been treated with white wax.
 The two kitchen designs that are powder coated are painted with "Structura," which gives the surface a rougher texture.

-The third kitchen design is a raw, round brushed aluminum version with a post plate in 19/32 " gray recycled plastic.
+The third kitchen design is a raw, brushed aluminum version with a post plate in 19/32" gray MDF.
 The raw aluminum will change color over time, and it will oxidize a bit, providing a slightly darker glow.

 Sigurd Larsen recommends a 3/16" solid stainless steel countertop for the raw- and anthracite-painted aluminum fronts.
 For the white kitchen fronts Sigurd Larsen recommends a ⅜" plywood countertop in linoleum in the color “Smokey Blue”.